wpquads/quick-adsense-reloaded/readme.txt

 8. Tons of options to target the ad.
 9. Settings Page for WPQuads
 10. Widget AD
 11. Customer Support Happiness Stats

 == Changelog ==
+= 2.0.19 (17th February 2020) =
+* Fix: Target not working for ads in between loops. #303
+* Fix: Issue while ad saving. #316
+* Fix: Typo. #307

 = 2.0.19 (21th January 2020) =
 * New: New Group Insertion #297
 * Fix: Exclude targeting is not working. #286